 - How to Reconnect File History

-- How to turn on File History in windows 8?
+- Turn on File History

 - How to Change and Use Timezone (Tzutil) in Windows 7